Paris, Capital of the 19th Century: Haussmann, or the Barricades

 This section describes the co-evolution of Haussmann's renovation of Paris, and the advent of modern finance capital.
 Benjamin writes that:

-According to Benjamin scholar Michael Jennings, the concept of "phatasmagoria" is pervasive in Benjamin's later writings on Baudelaire.
+According to Benjamin scholar Michael Jennings, the concept of "phantasmagoria" is pervasive in Benjamin's later writings on Baudelaire.
 Originally an eighteenth-century illusionistic optical device by which shadows of moving figures were projected onto a way or screen, phantasmagoria, as Benjamin uses the term to evoke the network of commodities when they function within extensive networks, suppressing human rational capacities and appealing instead to the emotions, much as a religious fetish appeals to and organizes a religious belief structure.